-You need a BSc (Hons) 2:1 or equivalent in chemistry or a related subject with a large chemistry content.
+You need a BSc (Hons) 2:1 or equivalent in chemistry or a chemistry-related subject.

 Months of entry